sjdv1982/seamless/examples/snakemake-tutorial-example/README.md

 Snakemake example
 =================

-Snakefile and data are from the original SnakeMake tutorial, with the following adaptations:
+Snakefile and data are from the original Snakemake tutorial, with the following adaptations:

 - The original `genome.fa` Snakemake dependency is unclean; `samtools` implicitly depends on `genome.fa.X`, where `X` = `anb`, `ann`, `bwt`, `fai`, `pac`, `sa`.
 Therefore, all files have been zipped to `genome.tgz` ; the Snakefile has been adapted accordingly